Posts Tagged ‘Pivotal Moment’

 I will never forget that little face peering up at me through 1960’s glasses, shaking his head in disbelief: “I guess that’s why you’re going to be a Broadway actress,” and I, with deep disdain: And you’re going to be an engineer!”

 Looking through my Theatrical Intelligence lens today, I see that Jim’s dominant roles were Designer, Technician and Producer, whereas mine were Actor, Writer and Producer.
-We came together as conversation partners in our Producer roles, and were able to expand our capabilities by incorporating the other’s vision.
-Shortly before he died we had a boffo laugh when we secretly agreed that together we would have made one perfect person.
+We came together as conversation partners as Producers, and were able to expand our capabilities by incorporating the other’s vision.

 A Pivotal Moment in Second Grade

-For as far back as I can remember I have written limericks and rhymes.
+A Perfect Role!For as far back as I can remember I have written limericks and rhymes.
 My friends and family predictably respond to my habit in one of two ways: they beg me to read my latest ditty and cheer when I do, or they roll their eyes in disbelief that I am making a fool of myself yet again.

 A pivotal moment in second grade